-The Council has established an Admissions Forum to consult and discuss school admission issues.
+The Council has established an Admissions and Place Planning Forum to consult and discuss school admission issues.
 It is a consultative and advisory body, and not a decision taking body.

 The forum enables us to consider how local arrangements can best service the interest of families and how these arrangements coordinate with other associated factors such as planning of school places and making provision for children with Special Educational Needs and Disabilities (SEND).